yovnajunglee/site/_posts/2020-05-05-matrix-factorisation.md

 Amongst the strategies developed by researchers, collaborative-based filtering and content-based filtering algorithms are the most commonly used today.
 Collaborative-based filtering algorithms work by matching a particular user against other users in the database who have similar history and tastes - eg. same movies liked.
 On the other hand, content-based filtering algorithms make use of the features of the movies that the user has liked in the past, eg. genres, to recommend new items.
 In the context of collaborative filtering, user-based and item-based nearest neighbour algorithms are very common, nevertheless, the  [matrix factorisation](https://www.inf.unibz.it/~ricci/ISR/papers/ieeecomputer.pdf) model is also a successful implementation of recommender systems.

 In this project, I will focus on implementing the matrix factorisation (MF) algorithm, from first principles, using the **R** programming language.
-(The code can be found [here](https://github.com/yovna26/matrix-factorisation).
+The code is available [here](https://github.com/yovna26/matrix-factorisation).

 # The mathematics behind...